Arypn/-DS/README.md

 The evidence shows a clear imbalance: home prices surged rapidly, incomes stagnated, and affordability declined.
 While income and home prices share a moderate long-term relationship, pandemic-era price dynamics were driven by forces outside household earnings.
 This mismatch offers a critical insight into the broader economic landscape of the post-COVID era—one marked by increased financial strain for prospective homeowners and heightened inequality in housing accessibility.

+## Future Work

+This project provided meaningful insights into the relationship between Connecticut residential home prices and U.S. median household income during the years surrounding the COVID-19 pandemic.
+While the analysis revealed a moderate long-run positive correlation between income and housing prices, the findings also made clear that income alone cannot account for the dramatic surge in inflation-adjusted home prices between 2020 and 2023.
+The linear regression model explained only about one-third of the variation in real home prices, indicating that a large share of housing market behavior was driven by factors not represented in our income variable.
+This key takeaway shapes several important directions for future research, broader methodological improvements, and lessons learned about studying housing markets.

+### 1. Incorporating Additional Economic Variables

+One of the most significant areas for future work involves expanding the set of explanatory variables.
+Housing markets are influenced by a complex combination of macroeconomic, demographic, and policy-driven forces.
+Among these, **interest rates** are especially crucial.
+During the early pandemic period, mortgage rates fell to historic lows, fundamentally altering borrowing conditions and increasing households’ purchasing power.
+Lower financing costs often allow buyers to afford higher prices, even when incomes remain stagnant.
+By adding mortgage rate data (e.g., the average 30-year fixed rate from Freddie Mac), future research could quantify how much of the price escalation was driven by favorable borrowing conditions rather than underlying economic growth.

+Alongside interest rates, future models should also integrate measures of **inflation, wage growth distribution, and consumer sentiment**, which may influence housing demand.
+Forecast-oriented datasets—such as expectations of future home prices—could also help disentangle the behavioral dynamics that emerged during the pandemic.

+### 2. Accounting for Housing Supply Dynamics

+A second major direction for future work is analyzing the **supply side of the housing market**.
+Rising prices can be caused either by increased demand or by restricted supply—and in many cases, both.
+Connecticut has historically exhibited slow housing development due to zoning constraints, limited new construction, and an aging housing stock.
+COVID-19 further disrupted building activity through labor shortages, material delays, and supply-chain breakdowns.

+Future analysis could incorporate:

+- **Building permits (U.S. Census Building Permit Survey)**
+- **Vacancy rates**
+- **Annual housing inventory levels**
+- **Time-on-market data**
+- **Construction cost indices**

+These variables would allow researchers to measure whether Connecticut’s price surge reflected structural constraints in supply rather than traditional economic growth.

+### 3. Investigating Migration and Demographic Change

+The pandemic altered migration patterns across the United States.
+Densely populated urban centers saw outflows, while suburban and rural areas experienced increases in demand as households sought more space and work-from-home flexibility.
+Given Connecticut’s proximity to major cities like New York and Boston, it is very likely that pandemic-era migration contributed significantly to increased housing pressure.

+Future work should integrate:

+- **IRS county-to-county migration flows**
+- **Census Bureau’s ACS migration estimates**
+- **Change-of-address data from USPS**

+A richer demographic perspective would help determine whether population shifts played a meaningful role in housing demand, particularly in specific Connecticut counties or towns.

+### 4. Improving Modeling Techniques

+The simple linear regression used in this project served as an interpretable starting point but may not capture nonlinear or interactive effects that characterize real-world housing systems.
+Future modeling approaches could include:

+- **Multiple linear regression with additional covariates**
+- **Time-series analysis (e.g., ARIMA or structural break models)**
+- **Panel data models if regional disaggregation becomes available**
+- **Machine learning methods** such as random forests, gradient boosting, or neural networks

+These approaches could identify more nuanced relationships, interactions between variables, and potentially more accurate predictive models.
+Housing markets often exhibit nonlinear dynamics—thresholds, tipping points, and delayed reactions—making advanced modeling techniques especially valuable.

+### 5. Using Finer-Grained Temporal and Spatial Data

+This project used annual data, which is appropriate for long-run comparisons but conceals short-term volatility.
+Housing markets often respond rapidly to policy changes, interest rate adjustments, or economic shocks.
+Future work should consider:

+- **Monthly or quarterly data for both prices and income proxies**
+- **Sub-state geographic breakdowns**, such as county-level or ZIP code-level property data
+- **Comparisons across states** to contextualize Connecticut trends regionally

+More granular analysis would allow a deeper understanding of when price spikes occurred, how quickly markets responded to shocks, and which communities experienced the greatest changes.

+### 6. Event-Based and Mixed-Methods Analysis

+Finally, future work could contextualize quantitative findings with **event-based timelines** or **qualitative approaches**.
+Events such as state lockdowns, federal stimulus checks, eviction moratoriums, the shift to remote work, and global supply-chain disruptions may have shaped housing market behavior in ways that purely numerical datasets cannot capture.
+Combining quantitative models with qualitative timeline analysis—or even interviews with real estate professionals—could produce a more complete narrative of the pandemic housing market.

+### Summary

+In summary, this project demonstrates that household income explains only a small portion of the dramatic growth in Connecticut housing prices during the COVID-19 period.
+Future research should broaden the analytical scope by integrating interest rates, supply constraints, migration patterns, and more complex statistical techniques.
+Expanding the dataset and refining the modeling framework would help identify which variables were most influential and develop a more comprehensive understanding of how pandemic-era dynamics reshaped housing affordability and economic resilience.

 Milestone 4: Final Project Submission